AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

    or the first one that becomes available.
 You may need to restart the emulator after connecting a new device.
 4. Press the Pause button (O key) to open or close the menu.

+For details on the Swadge's MIDI support you can use for composing, see the [MIDI Specifications page](#MIDI).